tl-thanh/SQL/README.md

 •	8b.
 How would you display the view that you created in 8a?

 •	8c.
-You find that you no l
+You find that you no longer need the view top_five_genres.
+Write a query to delete it.